 We can now mathematically interpret the language of an analogy:

-We say ”\(w_a\) is to \(w_{a^*}\) as \(w_b\) is to \(w_{b^*}\!\)” iff there exist \(\mathcal{W}^+\!, \mathcal{W}^-\!\subseteq\!\mathcal{E}\) that serve as transformation parameters to transform both \(w_a\) to \(w_{a^*}\) and \(w_b\) to \(w_{b^*}\).
+Definition (analogy): ”\(w_a\) is to \(w_{a^*}\) as \(w_b\) is to \(w_{b^*}\!\)” iff there exist transformation parameters \(\mathcal{W}^+\!, \mathcal{W}^-\!\subseteq\!\mathcal{E}\) that simultaneously transform both \(w_a\) to \(w_{a^*}\) and \(w_b\) to \(w_{b^*}\).

 So, an analogy is a pair of word transformations with common parameters \(\mathcal{W}^+, \mathcal{W}^-\), but what are those parameters?
 Fortunately, we need not search or guess.
-We show in the paper (Sec 6.4) that if an analogy holds, then any parameters that transform one word pair, e.g. \(w_a\) to \(w_{a^*}\), must also transform the other pair.
-As such, we can chose \(\mathcal{W}^+\!=\!\{w_{a^*}\!\}\), \(\mathcal{W}^-\!=\!\{w_{a}\}\), which perfectly transform \(w_a\) to \(w_{a^*}\) since \(\{w_a, w_{a^*}\!\}\) paraphrases \(\{w_{a^*\!}, w_a\}\) exactly (note that ordering is irrelevant in paraphrases, e.g. \(\{man\), \(royal\}\) paraphrases \(\{royal\), \(man\}\)).
-But, if the analogy holds, those same parameters must also transform \(w_b\) to \(w_{b^*}\), meaning that \(\{w_b, w_{a^*}\}\) paraphrases \(\{w_{b^*}, w_a\}\).
+We show in the paper (Sec 6.4) that if an analogy holds, then any parameters that transform one of the word pairs, e.g. \(w_a\) to \(w_{a^*}\), must also transform the other pair.
+We can therefore choose \(\mathcal{W}^+\!=\!\{w_{a^*}\!\}\), \(\mathcal{W}^-\!=\!\{w_{a}\}\).
+These trivially transform \(w_a\) to \(w_{a^*}\) since \(\{w_a, w_{a^*}\!\}\) exactly paraphrases \(\{w_{a^*\!}, w_a\}\) (word order is irrelevant).
+For the analogy to hold, those parameters must then also transform \(w_b\) to \(w_{b^*}\), i.e. \(\{w_b, w_{a^*}\}\) paraphrases \(\{w_{b^*}, w_a\}\), that is:

 This completes the chain:

-• the second paraphrase leads to a geometric relationship between PMI vectors \eqref{eq:two}, subject to the accuracy of the paraphrase (\(\rho\)) and dependence error terms (\(\sigma, \tau\)); and
+• that paraphrase implies a geometric relationship between PMI vectors \eqref{eq:two} that depends on the paraphrase accuracy (\(\rho\)) and dependence error terms (\(\sigma, \tau\)); and

-Returning to an earlier plot, we can now explain the “gap” in terms of paraphrase (\(\rho\)) and dependence \((\sigma, \tau\)) error terms, and understand why it is small, often smallest, for the word completing the analogy.
+Returning to an initial plot, we can now explain the “gap” in terms of paraphrase (\(\rho\)) and dependence \((\sigma, \tau\)) error terms, and understand why it is variable but often smallest for words that complete the analogy.
+This concludes an end-to-end explanation for the geometric relationship between word embeddings observed for word analogies.

 embedding gap explained